Safety & Training

 - Enhanced incident reporting protocol, including near-miss reporting

-- Full root-cause investigation of all reported incidents and near-misses, including documentation of corrective measures
+- Root-cause investigation of all reported incidents and near-misses, including documentation of corrective measures

 - Safety performance included in all employee performance evaluations